 - Biking on the sidewalk

 - Skateboarding on the sidewalk

-- Groups of people who won’t move over on the sidewalk
+- Groups of people who will not move over on the sidewalk

 - City buses or trucks with large side mirrors that extend over the sidewalk

 - Passengers opening the doors of parked cars

 - Kids running around a store or restaurant